Ixovh/hackthon/README.md

   <img src="assets/images/ExpatEase.png" alt="ExpatEase Logo" width="200"/>
 </div>

-## 📱 About ExpatEase
+## 📱 About XPatEase

-**ExpatEase** is a comprehensive Flutter mobile application designed to help expatriates navigate life in Saudi Arabia with ease.
+**XPatEase** is a comprehensive Flutter mobile application designed to help expatriates navigate life in Saudi Arabia with ease.
 The app features **Ameen**, your intelligent AI assistant powered by Google's Gemini AI, who provides personalized guidance and support for various aspects of expat life.

 ## Demo